Home » Movies » The Chronicles of Riddick (2004)

 Behind the Scenes Insights

-- Dame Judi Dench accepted the role of Aereon without even reading the script.
-She reportedly said she’d love to be in a sci-fi movie with Vin Diesel, thinking it would be great fun.
+• Dame Judi Dench reportedly took the role of Aereon without even reading the script.
+She did it because her grandchildren were fans of Vin Diesel and thought it would be cool for her to be in a movie with him.

 Inspirations and References